 Don’t put the brakes on your video content!
 8 alternatives to traditional video for your marketing campaigns.

-During the lockdown, many video projects have either been postponed or cancelled due to social distancing measures.
-Opportunities to film in the outside world have been largely restricted, meaning that many of your planned video ideas have become obsolete.
+During the pandemic, many video projects have either been postponed or cancelled.
+Opportunities to film in the outside world have been largely restricted, meaning that many video marketing ideas have become difficult to realise.

 However, putting the brakes on your video marketing is not only unnecessary but unwise given the options that are still available to you.
 Eyes are firmly on screens for longer than they ever have been before, so now is the perfect time to create content that will kick-start your marketing campaigns.
 Adapting live-action briefs into different types of media is straightforward.

 Here are some alternatives to traditional video that will inspire you to move forward:

 - Animated Explainer Videos – animation is a great option, not only is it arguably the No.1 visual media for engagement on social media, it gives you the freedom to visualise literally anything you can imagine.
 From short-form ads to product/service explainers, you have the ability to communicate your most important messages in a variety of ways.
 The more entertaining, humorous and informative you can make them, the better your content will be received.

 - GIFs – no doubt you’ve shared GIFs from sites like GIPHY and from across social media.
 However, in order to preserve your company’s brand, it’s important to create branded content.
 Custom GIFs act as call-to-actions to draw your audience’s attention towards in-depth content such as; white papers, webinars, virtual events and even feature articles.
 If used correctly, GIFs can kick-start your buyer’s journey.

 - Infographic Videos – repurpose your existing infographics or have a new graphic created that can be used as a basis for your video.
 There is simply no better way to visualise stats and facts than in infographic form.
 If you can add motion into the mix, you will have a compelling video to communicate all your research.